About Neo4j Licenses

 Neo4j Educational License

 Most needs of students and educators can be fully met with Neo4j Community Edition.
 However there are some cases where it can be useful to have access to the full set of scaling & operational features available in Neo4j Enterprise.
-In this case, Neo4j offers an educational license.
+In this case, Neo4j offers an educational license to educators.
 Contact us and we will be happy to provide you with one.

 Neo4j Loves Open Source